Watch Brat 2 here free with English subtitles.

 I collected all the music from the Брат 2 soundtrack as well as other songs that appear in the movie.
 You can listen to them all on this Russian Film Hub Brat 2 soundtrack page.

-The first Brother (go to its Russian Film Hub page here) will always be my favorite.
+The first Brother film will always be my favorite.
 But Brother 2 is still a really interesting movie that’s worth watching.
 Let me tell you why.

 Brother 2 has a rough-hewn charm that’s rare to find in cinema these days.
 Unfortunately, the movie’s charm is sometimes mistaken for poor filmmaking, given its clumsy transitions and cuts.
 Really, though, focusing on the plot of the film, it’s hard to find another movie that so accurately depicts its era.